justdReas/hacking/README.md

 ```
 ´X-Powered-By: Express` is now gone from the list making it a little harder for a potential attacker.

+Once done, push the changes to your repository and see the vulnerabilites disappear in [Snyk](https://app.snyk.io/login?cta=login&loc=nav&page=homepage).

-THelmet is also customizable.
+Helmet is also customizable.
 For more information on this go to [Helmets GitHub page](https://helmetjs.github.io/).